uchicago-dsi/textbook-datascience-1/textbook/06/chapter6-glossary.md

 ## Feature
 A feature is a column in a DataFrame that represents a variable associated with each datapoint (row).

-## Index
-An index in a DataFrame is the label (or set of labels) that uniquely identifies each row (datapoint).

 ## Homogenous
 Homogeneous means that all elements in a collection share the same data type.